 YMCA of Sierra Leone

-Since 2005, because of its desire to raise awareness about global issues, the YMCA of Simcoe/Muskoka has partnered with the YMCA of Sierra Leone.
-The purpose of this partnership is to assist and improve the lives of those living in the shadow of a devastating civil war; one that has ravaged a country and its people.
-Once called “a lost cause, beyond hope”, Sierra Leone is crawling out from under the stigma of the United Nation’s ranking as one of the worst places in the world to live.
+Since 2005 the YMCA of Simcoe/Muskoka and the YMCA of Sierra Leone have held a mutually beneficial partnership to support one another as global citizens – a principle of YMCA’s around the world.
+Our YMCA’s purpose of this partnership is to assist and improve the lives of the survivors of the devastating 12 year civil war; a war that has ravaged a country and its people.
+In return, the YMCA of Sierra Leone provides global education and experiences for Canadian YMCA participants.
+Once called “a lost cause, beyond hope”, Sierra Leone is slowly crawling out from under the stigma of the United Nation’s ranking as one of the worst places in the world to live.

 A Brief overview of Sierra Leone